Pratyush-design12/Who-Am-I/README.md

  Pratyush Prasad

 ## 50-word Description of the ME
 I’m comfortable adjusting to any situation and I don’t get flustered easily when faced with unexpected challenges.
-I am hardworking and extremely passionate
+I am determined and extremely passionate towards my goals in life and

 ## 50-word Description of My Career Path
 Since I have acquired problem-solving and risk taking skills, I consider myself to become a Chief Executive Officer of multinational company founded by me.
 Meanwhile for education I am considering to pursue a Masters in Business (MBA) which will hopefully guide me throughout my vigorous career path.